Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 Medication Trials
 :::

 If you weren't paying attention to the order of patients in each column, and just pasted the Reaction Column from the 2nd table onto the first, you'd get something like this.
-You might think Medication X was no good, when actually it was Medication Z used on Patient 3 that was an issue!

 | Patient   | Medication | Reaction    |
 |-----------|------------|-------------|